 Our hearts go out to the people that have already been affected by the Coronavirus.
 These concerns are real and affect us all.
 We’re worried about people who are most vulnerable.
 We all have someone in our hearts we’re concerned about …

-In light of all of this difficult news, we’re left wondering: How can we support each other?
+In light of all of the current chaos, we’re left wondering: How can we support each other?

-On top of health concerns, if you’ve got school-aged kids, you’re trying to think forward to what an extended school closing might look like in your home.
-You’ve likely received a district warning that this is a possibility, or perhaps your school has already been shut down for the remainder of the year.
+On top of health concerns, if you’ve got school-aged kids, you’re trying to think forward to what extended online schooling might look like in your home.

-The thought of an undetermined amount of time at home trying to keep kids on track with school can feel overwhelming, especially if you’ll also need to be working from home.
-Typically, over summer break, there are a variety of options to help keep kids content.
-Without access to libraries, playgrounds, and activities 24/7 care can be a challenge.
+The thought of an undetermined amount of time at home trying to keep kids on track with school can feel overwhelming, especially if you’re also working from home.

 How can we support one another?
 We can share helpful resources with each other.
 After all, we’re all in this together.

-Here are a few tips to ensure you and your kids stay balanced during a mandated or volunteer quarantine.
+Here are a few tips to ensure you and your kids stay balanced.

 Please share this message with other parents who you feel need this information too!